unrealwork/atsd-use-cases/USVisa/README.md

 Travellers have come to America from all over the world.
 With over 200 countries and 84 visa types included in this dataset, the possibilities for travel documents seem endless.
 Using ATSD can help you make sense of all this information.
-You can use Chart Lab to create interactive graphs which allow you to gain a general view of the situation, SQL queries to search for specific minutia contained within the datset, and Redash to display this specifically searched for information in a clear and concise manner.
+You can use Chart Lab to create interactive graphs which allow you to gain a general view of the situation, SQL queries to search for specific information contained within the dataset, and Redash to display this specifically searched for information in a clear and concise manner.

 ### Action Items
 ----------------